oliveiracle/first-project-maria/README.md

 For the fonts, I wanted to create a nice contrast.
 I used:

 - **Cormorant Garamond:** for the main titles to give the site that elegant, high-end personality.
+- **WindSong:** for section headings (h2), to add a touch of unique elegance and complement the brand's serene aesthetic.
 - **Raleway:** for paragraphs, buttons, and menus.
 It's a really clean and simple font, which makes all the information comfortable and easy to read on any screen.

 ### Wireframes